avidrucker/autofocus-clj-ver-1/doc/to-do's.md

 - [x] Test to confirm auto-marking after focusing works as desired. (see "long flow integration test" which confirms)

-- [ ] **Implement `last-done` to enable the app state to remember what the most recently completed item index was**
+- [ ] **Implement "last-done functionality" to enable the app state to remember what the most recently completed item index was**

-  - [ ] Implement app-t (atom with an integer in it) to keep a "current index" of internal application time
+  - [ ] Implement app-t (perhaps an atom with an integer in it) to keep a "current index" of internal application time
   - [ ] Add t-completed, t-marked, t-created w/o changing/removing the `clean/marked/done` statuses flag (add schema via "accretion" to gracefully transition the to-do list state architecture)

 - [ ] Implement "long flow integration test" (formerly called "long-e2e-test")